7 Stages of Trauma Bonding in a Relationship and How to Deal

 During this phase, the trauma bond grows, and the abuser begins to show their true colors.
 During disagreements or stressful times, the abuser will begin to throw criticisms your way or blame you for problems within the relationship.

-After going through love bombing, this criticism can come as a surprise.
+After going through a love bombing, this criticism can come as a surprise.
 You may convince yourself that you must have done something terrible to go from being your partner’s perfect soulmate to now being worthy of contempt.

-You’ll end up apologizing to your partner and then feeling that you’re lucky they still accept you, as flawed as you are.
+You’ll end up apologizing to your partner and feeling that you’re lucky they still accept you, as flawed as you are.

 4. Gaslighting and continued manipulation